Q-quadratic convergence of the centralized circumcentered-reflection method under a relative interior condition: Superlinear and Q-quadratic convergence

-\begin{remark} The constant $4\max(\kappa_X,\kappa_Y)/\omega$ in~\cref{eq:quad_rate} follows from the F\'{e}jer bound $\norm{z^k-\bar z}\leq 2\,\dist(z^k,X\cap Y)$ in~\cref{eq:fejer_bound}, valid for all $k$.
-When $\bar z$ is an isolated point of $X\cap Y$, $\dist(z^k,X\cap Y)=\norm{z^k-\bar z}$ and the sharper constant $\max(\kappa_X,\kappa_Y)/\omega$ follows directly; this is the generic case in all examples of this paper.
+\begin{remark} The bound $2\max(\kappa_X,\kappa_Y)/\omega$ in~\cref{eq:quad_rate} is an upper estimate, obtained by combining the factor $\tfrac12$ of Lemma~\ref{lem:curvature} with the F\'{e}jer bound $\norm{z^k-\bar z}\leq 2\,\dist(z^k,X\cap Y)$ in~\cref{eq:fejer_bound}.
+It is generally not tight: the contraction $\norm{T(z^k)-P_X(z_C^k)}/\dist(z^k,X\cap Y)$ has a limit strictly below the worst-case value $2+\varepsilon$ used in the proof (see Table~\ref{tab:numerics} and the discussion in Example~\ref{ex:disks}), so we do not claim the constant is sharp.
+The F\'{e}jer factor of~\cref{eq:fejer_bound} can be dropped whenever $\dist(z^k,X\cap Y)=\norm{z^k-\bar z}$ along the trajectory, that is, whenever the nearest point of $X\cap Y$ to each iterate is the limit $\bar z$ itself.
+This holds when $\bar z$ is an isolated point of $X\cap Y$, and also when $\bar z$ is a corner of $X\cap Y$ approached from outside, as in Example~\ref{ex:disks}; in either case the sharper bound $\tfrac12\max(\kappa_X,\kappa_Y)/\omega$ applies.
+An isolated intersection forces $d=2$ by a dimension count, two relative boundaries of dimension $d-1$ meeting transversally in $L$ intersect in a set of dimension $d-2$, a point only when $d=2$, whereas for the higher-dimensional examples of Section~\ref{sec:applications} ($d>2$), $X\cap Y$ has positive dimension and the general bound $2\max(\kappa_X,\kappa_Y)/\omega$ applies.
 The constant depends only on the local geometry at $\bar z$, not on the ambient dimension or on how $L$ sits in $\re^n$.
 For $d=n$, Theorem~\ref{thm:main} sharpens the superlinear rate of~\cite[Theorem~5.3]{Behling:2024} to Q-quadratic whenever the boundaries are $\mathcal{C}^2$.
-As in Newton's method, the rate is governed by second-order geometry---here boundary curvature $\kappa$---relative to a first-order regularity constant $\omega$, despite \cCRM\ computing only projections and circumcenters.
-The constant $\max(\kappa_X,\kappa_Y)/\omega$ is confirmed numerically in Table~\ref{tab:numerics}. \end{remark}
+As in Newton's method, the rate is governed by second-order geometry, here boundary curvature $\kappa$, relative to a first-order regularity constant $\omega$, despite \cCRM\ computing only projections and circumcenters. \end{remark}